wp-plugins/privilege-menu/readme.txt

 4. This is a view of a menu item you could select only to be viewable for administrators.

 == Changelog ==

+= 1.3 =
+* Added Wordpress admin class protection coding to customWalker.php
+* Changed "Display Mode" to "User Restriction"
+* Added in bottom border to "User Restriction" area in each widget to make the widget area easier to read

 = 1.2 =
 * Removed superfluous "2" from end of plugin name